CICC-DT

-CICC-TV (channel 10) is a television station in Yorkton, Saskatchewan, Canada, part of the CTV Television Network.
-Owned and operated by network parent Bell Media, it is a semi-satellite of CKCK-DT in Regina.
-CICC-TV's studios are located on Broadway Street East and 6 Avenue North in Yorkton, and its transmitter is located adjacent to Highway 52, west of the city.
-The station operates rebroadcast transmitters in Norquay, Hudson Bay, Carlyle Lake, Wynyard and Humboldt.
+CICC-DT (channel 10) is a television station in Yorkton, Saskatchewan, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+The station's studios are located on Broadway Street East and 6 Avenue North in Yorkton, and its transmitter is adjacent to Highway 52, west of the city.

+CICC-DT operates as a semi-satellite of CKCK-DT in Regina, running the same programming as that station at all times (except for certain commercials and a separate 5 p.m. newscast).

 History

 CICC signed on for the first time on Labour Day 1971, owned by Yorkton Television along with CKOS-TV.
-In 1984, it became sister station to Prince Albert's CBC affiliate, CKBI-TV.
+In 1984, it became a sister station to Prince Albert's CBC affiliate, CKBI-TV.
 Baton Broadcasting acquired it in 1986 as part of its merger with Yorkton Television.
 When Baton bought controlling interest in CTV in 1996, CICC became the network's second-smallest O&O.

-In 2002, CTV parent company Bell Media sold CICC's former CBC Television-affiliated twinstick sister station, CKOS-TV, to the CBC, which then made CKOS-TV a rebroadcaster of CBKT-DT in Regina.
+In 2002, CTV parent company Bell Globemedia (now Bell Media) sold CICC's former CBC-affiliated twinstick sister station, CKOS-TV, to the CBC, which then made CKOS a rebroadcaster of CBKT in Regina.
+CBC shut down the transmitter in 2012, leaving CICC as the only over-the-air broadcast in Yorkton.

+In November 2023, the station launched its digital signal.

+News programming

+As of February 12, 2024, its only local newscast is CTV News at Five, anchored by Lee Jones from the CTV Regina studios with reporters filing stories from Yorkton.
+It otherwise simulcasts all of CTV Regina's news programming.